EmiKib/NIMH-Intramural-Healthy-Volunteer-Dataset-Data-Privacy-Analysis/README.md

 1. Preliminary Online Screening Questionnaires + participants.tsv

 - Alcohol Use Disorders Identification Test (AUDIT)	audit.tsv

 - Demographics	demographics.tsv

 - Drug Use Questionnaire	drug_use.tsv

 - Edinburgh Handedness Inventory (EHI)	ehi.tsv
   - (Nothing to do here it is a score set that determines handedness which is already included as a varible in itself)

 - Health History Questions	health_history_questions.tsv

 - Health Rating	health_rating.tsv

 - Mental Health Questions	mental_health_questions.tsv
+-
 - World Health Organization Disability Assessment Schedule 2.0 (WHODAS 2.0)	whodas.tsv

 For this part of the data
+span style="color:red;">This text will appear in red.</span>